johnpfay/EnergyPracticum2020/03_GISFundamentals/DataExploration.md

 ## ArcGIS Online Datasets

-More and more data are being stored in formats directly accessible by ArcGIS Pro (vs having to download and open).
+*More and more data are being stored in formats directly accessible by ArcGIS Pro (vs having to download and open).*

+#### ►Searching for data using the ArcGIS Online Portal

 * In ArcGIS Pro's Catalog Pane, select the Portal tab, then select the "All Portal" icon (the basic cloud icon:  :cloud: ).
 This allows you to search a vast collection of datasets.
 * In the search box, enter `ev charging`.
 Hover over the results for more info on each.
   * Refine your search with more keywords: `ev charging NC`
   * Refine your search for just feature layer data: `ev charging type:feature`
   * Drag results onto your map to view them.
+* You can also perform these searching within ArcGIS Online...

+#### ►Searching for data using ESRI's Living Atlas

+* Now switch to from "All Portal" to the cloud icon with a small green book - **ESRI's Living Atlas**.
+  * Filter your results, setting the category to Utilities and then entering `transmission type:feature` in the search term.
+  * Find and add the "Electric Power Transmission Lines" to your map.
+* A fuller description of the Living Atlas is here: https://livingatlas.arcgis.com/en/

-#### Some useful techniques for finding online data...
+#### ►Some useful techniques for finding online data...

 * Open MJB&A's online tool: https://mjb-a.maps.arcgis.com/apps/webappviewer/index.html?id=06a73cb31d014f4f8270a6c74a576fc4
   * Note the URL: it has `arcgis.com` in the name.
 Hmm...
 * Open up your ArcGIS Online web site: https://nsoe.maps.arcgis.com
 * Search AGOL for the sites ID value: `06a73cb31d014f4f8270a6c74a576fc4`
+  * You may have to toggle the button to search outside the NSOE portal..
-* You'll see the result is Luke's: ownerID =`lukehellgren1`
+  * You'll see the result is  a Web Mapping Application owned by `lukehellgren1` !
+  * Let's see what else Luke has...
-* Back in ArcGIS Pro, in your Portal search box, enter: `owner:lukehellgren1`
+* Back in ArcGIS Pro, in your Portal search box, enter: `NC owner:lukehellgren1 type:feature`
-* In the results, find and add `ILIT_v3_exit_data_2019_10_24` to your map.
+  * Add some the results to your map and explore them...

+* Search ArcGIS Portal for `gas station NC`
+  * Add the one owned by *nconemap* to your map (add `owner:nconemap` to your search if you fail to find it.
+* Open up the Layers properties (right click it in the Map's table of contents and select Properties)...
+* Select the `Source` tab on the left.
+On the right, you'll see a URL...
+* Open this [URL](https://services.nconemap.gov/secure/rest/services/NC1Map_Energy/MapServer) in your browser...
+* At the top of the web site (called an ESRI REST endpoint) you'll find the path leading to this service.
+Click the [services](https://services.nconemap.gov/secure/rest/services) link...
+* This reveals many other services hosted by the same server; you might find other useful datasets there.